-The seventh stage of psychosocial development—generativity versus stagnation—occurs between 40 and 65 years of age.
+The seventh stage of psychosocial development occurs between 40 and 65 years of age.

-Success is exemplified by virtue of care —the feeling of being useful in life, accomplishing something, and contributing to society.
-We are proud of who we are, what we have achieved, our children, and who they have become, along with a strong relationship with our partner.
+Success is exemplified by virtue of care – the feeling of being useful in life, accomplishing something, and contributing to society.
+We are proud of who we are, what we have achieved, our children and who they have become, and the strong relationship we have with our partner.

 Failure looks quite different.
 We feel we have had little impact on the world, failing to make that dent in the universe as the late Steve Jobs described.
 If so, we feel unproductive, uninvolved, disillusioned, and disconnected from the world in which we live.

 Unlike previous theories, Erikson’s model covered the entirety of life ‘from the cradle to the grave.’